POAs and SMSFs

 When considering or undergoing an overseas move, SMSF trustees should seek professional advice to understand the impact on SMSF status.
 Preventing potential residency test failure and the subsequent loss of the concessional 15% tax rate requires proactive measures.
 Options include:

-Due to the intricacies and implications involved, seeking professional advice before relocating overseas is strongly recommended.
+Because of the intricacies and implications involved, I strongly recommend seeking professional advice before relocating overseas.
 Implementing strategies and maintaining well-documented evidence of temporary absences can help safeguard SMSF residency status.
-Legal Consolidated does not give advice in this area.
-This is general advice only.
+Legal Consolidated does not advise in this area.
+I just wanted to let you know that this is general advice only.

 Avoiding the penalty tax when an SMSF fails the Central Management and Control test

-To be a complying super fund and receive tax concessions you need to be an ‘Australian super fund’.
-This is at all times during the financial year.
+To be a complying super fund and receive tax concessions, you need to be an ‘Australian super fund’ at all times during the financial year.

-If your SMSF stops being an ‘Australian super fund’ because it does not satisfy the residency rules, it is non-complying.
-Sadly, the SMSF assets (less some contributions) and its income are taxed at the highest marginal tax rate.
+If your SMSF ceases to be an ‘Australian super fund’ because it does not satisfy the residency rules, it is non-complying.
+Sadly, the SMSF’s assets (less some contributions) and income are taxed at the highest marginal tax rate.

-As part of the process, to avoid loss of central management and control a member (the principal) signs a Legal Consolidated enduring power of attorney (POA).
-This is in favour of a legal personal representative.
+To avoid loss of central management and control, a member (the principal) signs a Legal Consolidated enduring power of attorney (POA) in favour of a legal personal representative.
 The person you appoint is called the attorney.

-All Legal Consolidated POAs, in all 6 Australian states and 2 territories, comply with the SIS Regulations.
+All Legal Consolidated POAs in all 6 Australian states and two territories comply with the SIS Regulations.

-For an SMSF member going overseas do they need a Medical or common law POA?
+Does an SMSF member going overseas need a Medical or common law POA?

 Medical/Lifestyle POAs and common law POAs do not work.
-You need a Legal Consolidated Enduring POA.
+It would be best if you had a Legal Consolidated Enduring POA.

-For an SMSF member going overseas does the Corporate Trustee also need its own Company POA?
+Does the Corporate Trustee also need its own Company POA for an SMSF member going overseas?

-If there is a company as Trustee of the SMSF then you also need an SMSF Corporate POA.
-This is as well as the Legal Consolidated Enduring POA.
-You need both.
+If a company is the SMSF’s trustee, then you also need an SMSF Corporate POA.
+This is in addition to the Legal Consolidated Enduring POA.
+It would be best if you had both.

 Reasons to hand over control of your SMSF

-You must put in place both Enduring POAs and Company POA and ON TOP OF THAT have your accountant do what is required in your individual circumstances to deal with:
+It would be best if you put in place both Enduring POAs and Company POAs and, ON TOP OF THAT, have your accountant do what is required in your circumstances to deal with:

 3. you are sick